Article Translations: (Spanish)

 Eggs are everywhere.
 Not only are they served for breakfast, but they're also in all sorts of foods — from muffins to meatloaf.
 But what if you were allergic to eggs?

-Babies sometimes will have an allergic reaction to eggs.
+Some babies and kids have an allergic reaction to eggs.
 If that happens, they can't eat eggs for a while.
-But the good news is that most kids outgrow this allergy by age 5 and can eat eggs with no problem after that.
+But the good news is that most kids (but not all) outgrow this allergy and can eat eggs with no problem after they do.

 What Is an Egg Allergy?

 In rare cases, a person could have a very serious allergic reaction, which can cause anaphylaxis (say: an-uh-fih-LAK-sis).
-Immediate medical attention is needed because the person may have breathing problems and a drop in blood pressure.
+Medical care is needed right away because the person may have breathing problems and a drop in blood pressure.